Chart Color Schemes

 Ivanhoe East - Eaglemont is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Ivanhoe East - Eaglemont, as per the latest Census, 77.6% of dwellings were houses, with the remaining 22.4% comprising semi-detached homes, apartments, and other types.
-This is similar to Melbourne's metropolitan area, which had 76.0% houses and 24.0% other dwellings.
-Home ownership in Ivanhoe East - Eaglemont stood at 47.6%, with mortgaged properties at 32.4% and rented dwellings at 20.0%.
-The median monthly mortgage repayment was $3,000, higher than Melbourne's average of $2,167.
-The median weekly rent in the area was $451, compared to Melbourne's $399.
-Nationally, Ivanhoe East - Eaglemont's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Ivanhoe East - Eaglemont, as per the latest Census, 77.6% of dwellings were houses while 22.4% consisted of other types such as semi-detached units, apartments, and 'other' dwellings.
+This is compared to Melbourne metropolitan area's 76.0% houses and 24.0% other dwellings.
+Home ownership in Ivanhoe East - Eaglemont stood at 47.6%, with the rest being mortgaged (32.4%) or rented (20.0%).
+The median monthly mortgage repayment in the area was $3,000, higher than Melbourne metro's average of $2,167.
+Meanwhile, the median weekly rent figure was recorded at $451, compared to Melbourne metro's $399.
+Nationally, Ivanhoe East - Eaglemont's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing